datadrivendesign/semantic-icon-classifier/README.md

 # Semantic Icon Classifier

 A CNN based model classifying 99 icon classes appear most often in Android apps.
-Sometimes, we have input images that do not belong to any of the 99 classes, either can be a random image or a very rarely used icon classes.
-Therefore, we develop an extract Anomaly detector to handle this case.
+Sometimes, we have input images that do not belong to any of the 99 classes, either can be a random image or a very rarely used icon class.
+Therefore, we develop an extra Anomaly detector to handle this case.
 Our work is presented in the paper "Learning Design Semantics for Mobile Apps".

 ## Requirements
 Python: ``2.7.12``